WMA Declaration of Sydney on the Determination of Death and the Recovery of Organs

 and amended by the 35th World Medical Assembly, Venice, Italy, October 1983

-and the 57th WMA General Assembly, Pilanesberg, South Africa, October 2006
+by the 57th WMA General Assembly, Pilanesberg, South Africa, October 2006

 Even without intervention, cell, organ and tissue activity in the body may continue temporarily after a determination of death.
 Cessation of all life at the cellular level is not a necessary criterion for determination of death.